Airbag Injuries From Car Accidents in Ocala, FL

 Common Airbag Injuries

 Even when airbags work perfectly, you can still get injured by them.
-Some common airbag injuries include:
+Some common injuries include:

 Thumb Injuries

 When airbags inflate, they explode from their enclosures in the dashboard and steering wheel.
-If you have hooked your thumbs around the steering wheel, you will probably not have time to move your hands before the airbag inflates.
+If you have hooked your thumbs around the steering wheel, you will probably not have time to move your hands before the airbag inflates, this can cause chest injuries.
 The explosive expansion of the airbag can sprain or even fracture your thumbs.

 Eye Injuries